sigma-py/tanh-sinh/CONTRIBUTING.md

-# tanhsinh contributing guidelines
+# tanh_sinh contributing guidelines

-The tanhsinh community appreciates your contributions via issues and pull requests.
-Note that the [code of conduct](CODE_OF_CONDUCT.md) applies to all interactions with the tanhsinh project, including issues and pull requests.
+The tanh_sinh community appreciates your contributions via issues and pull requests.
+Note that the [code of conduct](CODE_OF_CONDUCT.md) applies to all interactions with the tanh_sinh project, including issues and pull requests.

 When submitting pull requests, please follow the style guidelines of